terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

        | private boolean checked;
    * - \ ``@AssertFalse``\
      - boolean,Boolean
-     - Validate that the target field is 'false'
+     - Validate whether the target field is 'false'
      - | @AssertFalse
        | private boolean checked;
    * - \ ``@Future``\
-     - Date, Calender
+     - Date, Calendar
        (In case of Hibernate Validator implementation, it is also applicable to Joda-Time class)
      - Validate whether it is a future date.
      - | @Future
        | private Date eventDate;
    * - \ ``@Past``\
-     - Date, Calender
+     - Date, Calendar
        (In case of Hibernate Validator implementation, it is also applicable to Joda-Time class)
      - Validate whether it is a past date.
      - | @Past